*AFR200-2

 visual, ground-electronic, air-electronic. (if electronic

-specify type of radar
+specify type of radar).

 b.
 Statement as to optical aids (telescopes, binoculars, and

-) used and description ther.
+so forth) used and description ther.

 c.
 If the sighting is made while airborne, give type aircraft